egberts/egberts.github.io-src/content/articles/dns-bind9-rndc.md

 controls { };
 ```

 Failure to include above settings will have `named` daemon perform an opening of the network port to only 127.0.0.1 port 953/udp.
 This above setting is useful for Internet-bordering host.
-Such public-facing host is where an admin really should be logging into this host before talking with its `named` daemon and should not be accessing this host from a faraway place.
+Such public-facing host is where an admin really should be logging into this host before talking with its `named` daemon, and should not be accessing this host from a faraway place.

 It is useful as a security precaution to disable `rndc` especially if the name server is not going to be visited frequently.